Photo Credit: Photo by Hian Oliveira on Unsplash

 Black Girl in Om

-Based in Chicago, founder Lauren Ash created this online community to allow Black women to simply breath freely.
+Based in Chicago, founder Lauren Ash created this online community to allow Black women to simply breathe freely.
 She offers guided meditations as well as other resources on her platforms.
 IG: @blackgirlinom.

 Dive in Well